lachieh/perch-language-support/README.md

 # Perch Language Support

 This package adds support for perch template tags inside of HTML files.
+This is a community extensions and has nothing to do with the developers of the Perch CMS.
+For bugs, please use the [Issues](https://github.com/lachieh/perch-language-support/issues) tab.

 ## Features